Deformations of $(p,q)$-forms and degenerations of the Fr\"olicher spectral sequence: Introduction

 such that \begin{enumerate} \item $\sigma (t)$ is holomorphic in $t$ and $\sigma (0) = \sigma_0$; \item $\pb_{\phi(t)}\sigma (t)=0$, for any $t\in T$, \end{enumerate} where $\pb_{\phi(t)}=\pb-\mathcal{L}^{1,0}_{\phi(t)}$ and $\mathcal{L}^{1,0}_{\phi(t)}=i_{\phi(t)}\p-\p i_{\phi(t)}$.

 In this case, we call $\sigma (t)$ a (Dolbeault) \textit{deformation} of $\sigma_0$ (with respect to $\pi$) on $T$.
+Assume $X$ has been equipped with a fixed Hermitian metric.
 A deformation $\{\sigma(t)\in A^{p,q}(X)\}_{t\in T}$ of $\sigma_0$ is said to be \textit{canonical} if it satisfies $\sigma(t) = \sigma_0 + \bar{\partial}^*G \mathcal{L}^{1,0}_{\phi(t)}\sigma(t)$ for any $t\in T$ where $G$ is the $\bar{\partial}$-Green's operator.
-We say that the deformation of $\sigma_0$ is \textit{canonically unobstructed} if there is a canonical deformation of $\sigma_0$ on $\Delta$.
-Finally, the deformations of $(p,q)$-forms are \textit{canonically unobstructed} if for every class in the Dolbeault cohomology $H_\pb^{p,q}(X)$, it has a representative which is canonically unobstructed. \end{definition} By Theorem \ref{thm-invariance-unob-0}, Question \ref{que-inv-hpq} can be reduced to the following \begin{question} Given fixed $(p,q)$ and a complex analytic family $\pi: \mathcal{X}\to \Delta$, under what conditions on the central fiber $X_0$ (preferably weaker than $E_1=E_\infty$), the deformations of $(p,q)$-forms are canonically unobstructed? \end{question} In this paper, we will provide an answer to Question \ref{que-deformation-unob-pq-0} which shows in order that the deformations of $(p,q)$-forms are canonically unobstructed, only one-quarter of the classical condition $E_1=E_\infty$ will be already enough.
-On the other hand, as a natural extension of the classical fact: $E_1=E_\infty$ is stable under deformations, we study the problem of whether (and when) $E_r=E_\infty$ ($r>1$) is stable under deformations.
-This part of research is also motivated by the work of Maschio \cite{Mas20} where it is shown that for any fixed $k$, assume for every $(p,q)\in\mathbb{N}\times\mathbb{N}$ with $p+q=k$ the Hodge number $h^{p,q}$ is deformation invariant and $E_2^{p,q}(X)=E_\infty^{p,q}(X)$, then for any $t\in\Delta$, $E_2^{p,q}(X_t)=E_\infty^{p,q}(X_t)$ whenever $p+q=k$.
-In the same spirit of studying unobstructed deformations of $(p,q)$-forms, we will be much interested in the case of fixed $(p,q)$.
-More precisely, we will provide suitable conditions to ensure the deformation stability of $E_r^{p,q}=E_\infty^{p,q}$ ($r>1$) for fixed $(p,q)$.
+We say that the (Dolbeault) deformation of $\sigma_0$ is \textit{canonically unobstructed} if there is a canonical deformation of $\sigma_0$ on $\Delta$.
+Finally, the (Dolbeault) deformations of $(p,q)$-forms are \textit{canonically unobstructed} if for every class in the Dolbeault cohomology $H_\pb^{p,q}(X)$, it has a representative which is canonically unobstructed.
+In this sense, the notion of canonically unobstructedness is independent of the choices of the Hermitian metric \cite[Coro\,4.8]{HX24A}. \end{definition} By Theorem \ref{thm-invariance-unob-0}, Question \ref{que-inv-hpq} can be reduced to the following \begin{question} Given fixed $(p,q)$ and a complex analytic family $\pi: \mathcal{X}\to \Delta$, under what conditions on the central fiber $X_0$ (preferably weaker than $E_1=E_\infty$), the deformations of $(p,q)$-forms are canonically unobstructed? \end{question} In this paper, we will provide an answer to Question \ref{que-deformation-unob-pq-0} which shows in order that the deformations of $(p,q)$-forms are canonically unobstructed, only less than one-quarter of the classical condition $E_1=E_\infty$ will be already enough.